howtographql/howtographql/content/backend/graphql-python/2-queries.md

 </Instruction>

 Why creating another query?
 This query just inherits the query defined before.
 This way, you are able to keep every part of the schema isolated in the apps.
-After, the schema is defined, with the main query.

 Wow, that's a lot, right?
 But now you can finally query some data!